lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

 ## Virtual sandbox setup
 - When trying to cause havoc or break into something, it's good to have a separate environment - such as a summer cabin or a VM
-- This isn't the suggested VirtualBox, but I was keen to try how Canonical Multipass works with arm-cpu.
+- This isn't the suggested VirtualBox, but I was keen to try how [Canonical Multipass](https://multipass.run) works with a recent arm-cpu.
 Let's see..

 #### Host:
 - CPU: 10 core arm